Denhonator/KHPCSpeedrunTools/1FMMods/readme.txt

 CutsceneSkip:
 - Allows skipping unskippable cutscenes (Wonderland, HB2)
 - Allows skipping cutscenes earlier (Riku waking up at HB)
+ - Change 'earlySkips = false' to 'earlySkips = true' on line 1 in the lua file
 - Can not skip text boxes or "mini cutscenes" such as drinking enlarge/shrink potions in Wonderland

 FasterDialogAnims:
 - Speeds up text boxes and "mini cutscenes" as well as room transitions
 - Also speeds up summon animations.
 If you don't want that, replace "summonSpeedup = true" with "summonSpeedup = false"
-- Default speed multiplier is 3.0, but you can change it to anything you like
+- Default speed multiplier is 2.0, but you can change it to anything you like